crweiner/hacktoberfest-swag-list/CONTRIBUTING.md

 For each piece of swag, a separate entry was added at the appropriate involvement levels:

-_1. For the Stickers and Handwritten note only (placed at 1 Merged PR level):_
+_1. For the Stickers and a handwritten note only (placed at 1 Merged PR level):_
 ```
 #### **Operation Code** (Stickers and Handwritten Note)
 - **Requirements**:
-  - Stickers and handwritten note: Simply get a pull request merged!
+  - Stickers and a handwritten note: Simply get a pull request merged!
 - **Swag**: T-shirt + handwritten note and stickers
 - **How to sign up**: We're tracking it manually and will comment you a Google form.
 - **Notes**: See the pinned repositories [here](https://github.com/OperationCode).
 You can find out more information about our all-volunteer, non-profit organization and our social media accounts via [our website](https://operationcode.org/).